 NB.
+CAP staff have their own policy guidelines.
 Pastoral Visitors should also refer to the additional HTCD Pastoral Ministry Team Guidelines

 Definition

 Lone working means situations where you as a member of staff, as part of your job, work alone in;